gymreklab/cse185-spring19/project_guidelines.md

 The overall goal of the project is to reproduce the findings of a published research paper (this can be harder than it sounds!).

-We have provided some example papers, and which parts of them you should try to reproduce, below.
-You are welcome to instead choose a different paper, but you must run it by us before you get started to make sure it is reasonble.
+We will be providing some example papers, and which parts of them you should try to reproduce, in a document linked to below.
+You are welcome to instead choose a different paper, but you must run it by us before you get started to make sure the scope of your proposed project is reasonble.

 Projects will be completed in **groups of 1-3**.
 We strongly encourage you to work with a partner!
 You will not be graded any differently if you work alone. i.e. you will be expected to do the same amount as a 3 person group.